shreya1sharma/ShreyaSharma/_posts/2019-02-04-lessons-from-the-first-job copy.markdown

 20. Be very clear about 'So what' before starting any work.
 Define goal (in terms of time/performance) before starting any work.
 21. Create a log of your achievements, learnings and ideas.
 22. Don't get stuck in a problem.
 Be a problem solver and make your way out of the chaos as fast as you can.
+23. Keep a planner for the entire year to plan and track your goals, habits, achievements and anything you want to log.
+24. Do check all your organizational systems per month.